DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 * What are the needs around inputting large numbers of trainees?
 * How do users handle alternative assessment outcomes to a QTS recommendation?
 * Do our users want to manage data on individual or on cohort basis and how is a cohort characterised?
-* What is understood about “Allocations”?
+* What is understood about “allocations”?
 * What are their habits around updating records due to withdrawals and deferrals?

 ## Who we tested with